dmbarbour/wikilon/docs/AboutAO.md

 Many dictionary applications are amenable to *extraction*, e.g. cross-compiling application objects for an Android phone or JavaScript+DOM.
 An extraction service is effectively another dictionary application.
 Extraction of dictionary applications *in media res* supports an implicit debug mode, automatic testing of old application sessions, interactive construction of applications from prototypes, and fulfills the role of conventional applications compilers.

+*Aside:* A [FUSE view](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) of a Wikilon hosted dictionary is a promising basis for integrating dictionary applications with more conventional tools.

 ## Development

 ### Static Analysis